stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 4. May 2016, Serock, Poland, [Wielodyscyplinarny Obóz Naukowy](http://fundusz.org/program/warsztaty-i-obozy/321-oboz-w-serocku) of [Krajowy Fundusz na rzecz Dzieci (Polish Children's Fund)](http://fundusz.org/english)
   * more on the program: [Helping exceptionally gifted children in Poland](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/)

 Since there is a lot of redundancy, I will describe only 1.
 (3. was similar) and 2.
-(4. was similar).
+(4. was similar), mentioning some modifications.

 ### Quantum optics, 7th Scientific Summer School (2011)